 Though it might seem like a “hard saying,” the Real Presence is, in fact, a simple doctrine to explain Scripturally.

-Here’s just a couple of the passages they cover:
+Here are just a couple of the passages that address the Real Presence:

 John 6.
 This one is the classic Real Presence passage, and for good reason.
 It contains the Bread of Life discourse, wherein Jesus says that His Flesh is meat indeed, and His Blood is drink indeed.
 He speaks in clear and unambiguous terms, and offers no retraction of His statements when some of His disciples leave Him over this “hard saying.”
 There are also two miracles—the multiplication of the loaves and fishes, and Jesus’ walking on water—that Jesus performs shortly before this teaching, demonstrating His absolute power to do what He wills with His body and the elements of creation.
 These offer additional support for the literal interpretation of Jesus’ words.